Bloody Bloody Andrew Jackson: Synopsis

 The Battle of New Orleans transforms Jackson into a national hero.
 He becomes Governor of Florida and decides to run for United States President in 1824.
 Although he receives the most popular and Electoral votes, he does not have a majority, leading to a loss in the subsequent contingent election in the House of Representatives. ("The Corrupt Bargain").
 Jackson spends the four years after the election at his home, The Hermitage.
 He returns from political exile and forms the Democratic Party.
-During the presidential election of 1828, Andrew Jackson becomes a surprise candidate ("Rock Star").
-This is grueling both publicly and personally to Jackson and his family.
-Rachel, feeling as if she has no private life, questions Andrew's love for her versus the American People ("The Great Compromise").
+During the presidential election of 1828, Andrew Jackson becomes a surprise candidate and mocks the others for not being able to handle the pressure of politics ("Rock Star").
+However, his campaign is grueling both publicly and personally to Jackson and his family.
+Rachel dislikes not having a private life, feels as though she has been making more compromises in their relationship than he has, and questions Andrew's devotion to her versus the American People ("The Great Compromise").

-Days before the election, a Senate panel led by Clay investigates Jackson's past wrongdoings and accuses Rachel of bigamy.
-Despite this, Jackson ends up winning the election and becomes the 7th President of the United States.
+Days before the election, a Senate panel led by Clay investigates Jackson's past wrongdoings and slings accusation, including accusing Rachel of bigamy.
+Jackson wins the election despite this and becomes the 7th President of the United States.
 However, the accusation of his rivals, along with the stress of the election, leads to Rachel dying of grief.
 He vows to use both his presidency and his wife's death as a mandate to "take this country back" ("Public Life").

 Once in office, Jackson is faced with a plethora of problems, ranging from the National Bank to questions about Indian relocation.
-Being the “People’s President,” Jackson begins polling the American populace on all executive decisions.
+Being the "People’s President," Jackson begins polling the American populace on all executive decisions.
 This draws the ire of Congress and the Supreme Court.
 In response, Jackson consolidates Executive Power, thus making the Presidency more powerful than Congress and the Courts.
 At first, his exhilarating cowboy-like governing tactics are met with great enthusiasm by the average citizen.
 But, as the problems grow tougher, the public begins to resent being asked to make difficult decisions ("Crisis Averted").

 As the American people gradually turn on him, Jackson takes stock of all that he has lost: his family, his wife, and now the love of the American public.
 He decides he must take ultimate responsibility for the nation's choices and declares that he alone will be the one to make the unenviable policy decisions regarding the Indians' fate ("The Saddest Song").
-He summons Black Fox—an Indian Chief who organized the remaining Indian tribes into a confederation against Tennessee settlers—in order to make one last deal with the Native Americans still living in American Territories.
+He summons Black Fox — an Indian Chief who organized the remaining Indian tribes into a confederation against Tennessee settlers — in order to make one last deal with the Native Americans still living in American Territories.
 Jackson implores Black Fox to peacefully move his people west of the Mississippi River.
-Black Fox asks for time to consult his tribe.
-But, Jackson violently snaps and decrees that federal troops will forcibly move the Indians West.
+Black Fox asks for time to consult his tribe, but Jackson violently snaps and decrees that federal troops will forcibly move the Indians west, leading to thousands of deaths along the Trail of Tears.